 I look forward to welcoming you and your students!

-For questions or to book your field trip, contact Jill Zarcone, Education Coordinator at JZarcone@PlayhouseTheatreGroup.org or 860-523-5900 x16.
+For questions or to book your field trip, contact Jill Zarcone, Director of Education at JZarcone@PlayhouseTheatreGroup.org or 860-523-5900 x16.

 Teachers and paraprofessionals chaperoning the trip attend for free!